mendix/docs/content/developerportal/deploy/deploying-to-mindsphere.md

 	![](attachments/deploying-to-mindsphere/app-store-search.png)

-4. Click **Download** to create a new app project using this app.
+4. Click **Download** to create a new app using this app as the template.

 	![](attachments/deploying-to-mindsphere/app-store-download.png)

-5. To start the new app project, confirm where to store the app, the app name, and the project directory, then click **OK**.
+5. To start the new app, confirm where to store the app, the app name, and the project directory, then click **OK**.

 	![](attachments/deploying-to-mindsphere/app-store-download-project.png)